 Further update: the flag fetishism has descended into farce.
 Here is, frankly, an idiot of a Conservative MP asking Tim Davie, Director General of the BBC, how many union flags were depicted in the BBC’s annual report.
 This has to stop.

-I’m fed up with seeing the ‘Union Jack’ in the background every time there’s someone from the government on the telly.
-Even Labour’s Keir Starmer, when he appeared last week to make his first formal public speech for some while, had a union flag beside him.
+I am fed up with seeing the ‘Union Jack’ in the background every time there’s someone from the government on the telly.
+Even Labour’s Keir Starmer, when he appeared in the middle of February to make his first formal public speech for some while, had a union flag beside him.
 He has already had to defend this gimmick, denying Labour is ‘copying the far right’, and when challenged about this by Channel 4’s Krishnan Guru-Murthy, who pointed out that for some people in the UK the flag is not a symbol they can necessarily trust, Starmer – rather hesitantly – responded that of course he is “patriotic”.

 I’m old enough to remember the government’s “I’m backing Britain” campaign in 1968, when the union flag was everywhere, and was a symbol of pride.
 But by the 1970s the likes of the National Front had appropriated it as ‘theirs’ and in the eyes of many of us it became forever tainted.
 It came to represent, at the least, nationalism – as opposed to patriotism – and, at worst, bigotry and racism.

 In the late 1970s the designer Vivienne Westwood saw how the flag’s symbolism had changed, being reproduced in strange colours, being fastened with safety pins and worn by punks, and she and her then-partner, Malcolm McLaren, began to use it ‘ironically’ in the marketing of the Sex Pistols (managed by McLaren), and in their ‘Seditionaries’ shop in Chelsea.